 A spicy, healthy scrambled egg dish from India.
 Spring onions, ginger, fresh coriander and chilles are added to softly scrambled eggs, served with warm rotis.
 You can even have a go at making your own rotis with our simple recipe, below.

-- Stir in the rest of the yoghurt, the green parts of the spring onions and most of the coriander.
+- Stir in the rest of the yogurt, the green parts of the spring onions and most of the coriander.
 Divide equally between the plates.

 - Scatter over the rest of the coriander and chilli.
-Squeeze over the lime wedges and serve with warm rotis [see recipe below] which you can use to scoop up the eggs.
+Squeeze over the lime wedges and serve with warm rotis which you can use to scoop up the eggs.

 See more Breakfast recipes

 If serving vulnerable groups, elderly people, toddlers, pregnant women and people who are unwell, cook eggs until the whites and yolks are solid.